GardenCityRuby/GCRC2014/README.md

 Edit `_config.yml` and add a link in the `links` section.
 Add a markdown(`page.md`) or an html(`page.html`) file in the root directory.
-Remember to make the changes to `_config_example.yml` before committing.

 ## Deploying updates